-One of first decisions you have to make when embarking on your small business venture is the type of business structure to select.
-There are essentially two choices – business registration (sole proprietorship or partnership) or incorporation.
-Like many small business decisions, the answer can be ambiguous and depends on the business owner’s specific set of circumstancesRead More
+When embarking on a new business venture one of the first decisions that has to be made is the type of legal structure best suits the needs of the new business.
+In Canada there are essentially two choices - business registration (sole proprietorship or partnership/unincorporated entity) or incorporation.
+Like many small business decisions, the answer in not necessarily straightforward and depends on the business owner’s specific set of circumstances:Read More

 For the majority of income earners, employment status is pretty evident.
 If you are going to the same place every day, have an assigned cubicle with a computer and corporate stapler, and your boss tells you what you need to do, chances are that you are an employee.
 Conversely if you have several clients, use your own laptop, and are worried about where your next sale is going to come from, you are most likely, self employed.